nopnop2002/esp-idf-mirf/http/README.md

 ### Radio to HTTP
-Receive from Radio and publish as HTTP.
+Receive from Radio and send to HTTP.
 ESP32 acts as HTTP Client.
 You can use nc(netcat) as HTTP Server.
 ```sh ./http-server.sh```